 Inside your house

-- Move combustible materials such as light curtains and furniture away from the windows.
+- Move flammable materials such as light curtains and furniture away from the windows.

-- Keep lights on to aid with visibility if smoke is present.
+- Keep lights on to improve visibility if smoke is present.

 Find out when to evacuate during a wildfire

-- Monitor the television, radio, online and social media for updates.
+- Monitor the television, radio, online, Facebook and Twitter for updates.

 - Be ready to evacuate at any time.

 How to safely return to your home after a wildfire

-You can return to your home once the wildfire is contained and authorities have lifted the evacuation order.
-Monitor local television and radio stations, the emergency update page, Facebook and Twitter to find out when it is safe to return home.
+You can return to your home once the wildfire is contained and authorities have lifted the evacuation order for your area.
+Monitor local television and radio stations, online government sources, and Yukon Protective Services' Facebook and Twitter accounts to find out when it is safe to return home.

 - Look for downed trees, power lines and other hazards.
 Report any hazards you see to the authorities.

 - Keep a close eye on children and pets.
 Hot ashes and smoldering embers can burn feet and paws.
-Make sure everyone wears gloves, hard-soled shoes and long sleeves and pants.
+Make sure everyone wears gloves, hard-soled shoes, long sleeves and pants.
 Use buckets of water to extinguish smoldering stumps and vegetation.

-- Check the roof and exterior areas for sparks and embers.
+- Check the roof and exterior areas for embers.

-- Check the attic and throughout the house for hidden burning sparks and embers.
+- Check the house, especially the attic, for hidden burning embers.

 - Continue to check for problem areas for several days.